Vyral/base-template/_drafts/3-steps-for-staying-safe-in-the-current-real-estate-market.md

 {% include youtube.html %}

+<center><em>It’s more important than ever to stay safe if you’re in the process of buying or selling a home.
+Here’s what you can do to stay healthy.</em></center>

-In this time of heightened awareness and social distancing, here are a few tips to help keep you safe if you’re buying or selling a home:
+<br>In this time of heightened awareness and social distancing, here are a few tips to help keep you safe if you’re buying or selling a home:

 **1\.
 Always keep additional hand sanitizer and alcohol wipes handy**.
 Put them on the kitchen tables and in the bathrooms if you’re having a showing or open house.
 If you’re a buyer, use that sanitizer before and after you view homes.